Founder, Director, Clinical Psychologist

 Integrative Psychology, PC

-Dr. Sarah Gray is an Instructor of Psychology of Harvard Medical School, an Assistant in Psychology in the Department of Psychiatry at Massachusetts General Hospital, and a Clinical Health Psychologist providing Rehabilitation Psychology and Pain Psychology with the Department of Physical Medicine and Rehabilitation at Spaulding Rehabilitation Hospital in Boston, Massachusetts.
-She is the Owner of Integrative Psychology, PC and Behavioral Medicine in Arlington, Massachusetts where she provides innovative and evidence-based therapy, coaching, consulting, and presentations.
+Dr. Sarah Gray is an Instructor of Psychology of Harvard Medical School, a Psychologist in the Department of Psychiatry at Massachusetts General Hospital, and a Clinical Health Psychologist and Director of Outpatient Rehabilitation Psychology with the Department of Physical Medicine and Rehabilitation at Spaulding Rehabilitation Hospital in Boston, Massachusetts.
+She is the Director of Integrative Psychology, PC in Arlington, Massachusetts where she provides innovative and evidence-based therapy, coaching, consulting, and presentations.

 Dr. Gray studied psychology as an undergraduate at Sarah Lawrence College in New York, and Oxford University in Oxford, England.
 She earned her doctorate in clinical psychology at the Massachusetts School of Professional Psychology (MSPP), as well as completing MSPP’s specialized concentration in health psychology.